CCX-Stingray/Getting-Started/ovs-offload/README.md

 ### Introduction
-It is possible to install a stock CentOS Linux distribution on the SmartNIC as described here.
+It is possible to install a stock CentOS Linux distribution on the SmartNIC.
 Once that is done, a common use-case would be to run an OVS-DPDK or  Linux bridge and use VF-pairs to connect VMs to the bridge.
 This would offload the bridging function from the host to the SmartNIC.

 This document describes the software and scripts to do this in an easy and repeatable manner.